OjAy-stack/HR-dashboard/README.md

 ## 💬 Feedback?

-Open an issue or reach out!
-I’m always looking to improve and would love to hear your thoughts.
+Open an issue or connect with me!
+I am always learning and would love to collaborate with other analysts and data-lovers.